 So, I keep telling myself that I need to stop relating all of my blogs so directly to mental health.
 I don’t want to seem like it’s the only aspect of life I care about!
 But I keep going back to it, because I am so passionate about it and think that it plays such a huge role in leadership.
 And now it’s May, which is Mental Health Month, so I can’t resist!
+To get the various blogs related to health and fitness, for more information Check this out.

 If you’re feeling overwhelmed or stressed, seeing a counselor can be such a great idea.
 There’s still a sadly high amount of stigma around therapy in our society (around the idea of being “crazy”), but it needs to be destroyed.
 Counseling helps SO many people, some with clinical diagnoses and some without.
 Considering that we are now in the month of mental health, this is a great time to try and focus on your mental health and keep it in check.
 This is also about the time when a lot of us have finals and graduation to worry about.
 It’s so, so easy to let your mental health slip or take a back seat when you get so busy.
+At Bridgeway, you’ll learn firsthand how our master treatment administrations can improve your personal satisfaction, getting you back to the exercises you appreciate.
+From the wonderful, home-like environmental factors and well-prepared offices to the world-class care, you’ll experience our Tradition of Excellence.

 I want to take this opportunity to share a little bit about my own history with mental illness.
 I used to be very, very anti-therapy.
 I felt like seeing a therapist would be an embarrassment.
 I started struggling with depression when I was about 12, but spent the next 6 years or so in denial of the fact that it was a problem.
 If anyone even hinted at a suggestion of therapy, I’d get angry and say I was fine.
 And even further down the road, when I entered college and my depression got significantly worse, I wouldn’t get help.
 I recognized that something was really wrong at that point, but still refused.
 I was convinced that I could fix it myself.
 How could a therapist possibly know anything about me or how to solve my problems that I didn’t already know?
 For the sake of pride and shame, I chose to take on my depression alone.
 I did start to get better, but only after I had come sickeningly close to attempting suicide, and really forced myself to start getting better.
 I started to recover and did pretty well on my own for three years.
+Vertigo may be a common clinical syndrome, and therefore the annual prevalence and incidence is about 5% and 1.4% in adults, respectively. the foremost common causes of vertigo are peripheral vestibular disorders.1 Clinical practice has demonstrated that a lot of patients with vestibular peripheral vertigo even have depression/anxiety.
+The coexistence of those disorders could lead on to a vicious circle and have a significant affect on the treatment efficacy and quality of life.

 But then, this past fall, I suffered a traumatic experience and my depression started spiraling downward again.
 Things got very bad very fast and my friends all encouraged me to seek counseling.
 I did, reluctantly and skeptically.
 I eventually began to trust my therapist and actually started to enjoy our sessions together.
 I didn’t necessarily feel like he was telling me anything ground-breaking, but I liked being able to talk without feeling judged.
 He also gave me some insight that really, really helped me.